oac-tree/oac-tree-gui/doc/installation.rst

 Installation
 ============

-We are currently working on a convenient way of installing OACTree-related packages all at once using the `vcpkg` dependency manager.
-While it is not yet ready, one has to install OACTree packages one by one using the standard ``CMake/make/make install`` chain.
+We are currently working on a convenient way of installing oac-tree related packages all at once using the `vcpkg` dependency manager.
+While it is not yet ready, one has to install oac-tree packages one by one using the standard ``CMake/make/make install`` chain.

-Prerequisites for OACTree GUI
+Prerequisites for oac-tree GUI
 -----------------------------

 * C++-17
 * CMake >= 3.14
 * gtest >= 1.12
 * libxml2
-* OACTree and plugins
+* oac-tree and plugins
 * Qt >= 5.12 (qt5-base, qt5-tools, qt5-charts, qt5-svg)

 Install COA packages